Natalia-QA1/quantori-final-project/README.md

 - dm_top10_dim_molecules_data_03_06_2024: Stores descriptive information only about molecules included in the datamart (both target and source molecules).

 This structured approach ensures that the DWH effectively supports the goal of finding the most similar molecules, while maintaining efficient storage and cost management.

+## Project launch
+Steps:
+1. Create DWH tables in Postgres database:
+   In the folder "molecules_similarities_project/sql_scripts" run "dwh_tables_definition_ddl_script.sql" script.
+   This will create tables for both layers: storage and datamart.
+2. ChemBL tables data loading pipeline
+   In the folder "molecules_similarities_project/scripts/run_scripts" run   !   script.
+   This will fetch data from ChemBL web service and load them into dimension tables on the storage layer:
+   "st_dim_chembl_id_lookup", "st_dim_molecule_dictionary", "st_dim_compound_properties", "st_dim_compound_structures".
+4. Source molecules fingerprints computations pipeline In the folder "molecules_similarities_project/scripts/run_scripts" run "fingerprints_computation_pipeline_run_script.py"
+   script.
+   This will fetch "chembl_id, canonical_smiles" of all source molecules from DWH "st_dim_compound_structures" table, then calculate fingerprints for each molecule, load this data into "st_fct_source_molecules_morgan_fingerprints" on the storage layer, save data into several parquet files and put them into s3 bucket.
+6. Target molecules similarities computations pipeline In the folder "molecules_similarities_project/scripts/run_scripts" run   !   script.
+   This will compute Tanimoto similarity scores for each target molecule from scv files in s3 bucket with all source molecules     from ChemBL database.
+   For each target molecule the full similarity score table will be saved into a parquet file and upload to S3 bucket.
+   The whole (with similarity scores for all target molecules) will be loaded into "st_fct_target_molecules_data_03_06_2024_similarities" table on the storage layer.
+8. DM tables data loading pipeline
+   In the folder "molecules_similarities_project/sql_scripts" in the "dwh_datamart_tables_data_load_pipepline_script.sql" script trigger "nananeva.insert_data_dm_top10_pipeline_main()".
+   This will insert data into DM tables after all storage layer tables are populated.
+9. Create DM views
+   In the folder "molecules_similarities_project/sql_scripts" run "dwh_datamart_views_script.sql" script.